kodekloudhub/nginx/nginx/clients/README.txt

+DO NOT USE THIS DIRECTORY FOR ANYTHING.
+IT SHOULD NOT BE HERE!

 This directory is to be used for storing client side software, which essentially is server testing software.
 As of 2023-01-16 23:55,  this is the state of the git repository